 If you want to learn how to have real, natural German conversations, here’s how to get on the fast track: watch German videos with English translations.

-Every video comes with English translated subtitles, but we’ll also highlight some important phrases and their English translations that you can start using right away.
+Every video comes with English translated subtitles, but I’ll also highlight some important phrases and their English translations that you can start using right away.

 Authentic Videos Supercharged for German Learners